rdsq/pip-requirements/README.md

 ## Settings

-`pip-requirements.ignoreFocusOut`: should the input fields of the *manual commands* not close when you move your focus out of them
+`pip-requirements.ignoreFocusOut`: should the input fields of the commands not close when you move your focus out of them